 Therefore, to illustrate the importance of the Sabbath years and Jubilees as proclaimed in Scriptures and its relevance for us today, the following has been extracted from the publication by Qadesh La Yahweh Press titled “The Sabbath and Jubilee Cycle.”

 You see, keeping track of time is very important to father Yahweh.
-Brings to mind the familiar saying which is quite true when it comes to Scriptures, “Timing is everything.”
+It brings to mind the familiar saying, which is quite true when it comes to Scriptures, “Timing is everything.”

 The fact of the matter is that Yahweh’s clock for mankind was actually revealed quite early on in Genesis.
 Read the rest of this entry »